Overview

 Occurrences and End Date

-...or from the details page of any appointment in the chain by clicking on the Recurring Appointments Tab on the right side of the page.
+You can view the full series at any time from the details page of any appointment in the chain by clicking the Recurring Appointments tab on the right side of the page.

-Initial N Appointment Pricing
+Initial Appointment Pricing

 Jumpstart Count